Develawpers/OpenCodingLibraryForLawyers/README.md

 # OpenCodingLibraryForLawyers
-This is the official repository of the Open Coding Library for Lawyers and Legal Practitoners available at Develawpers at https://bit.ly/2YbBKj5
+This is the official repository of the Open Coding Library for Lawyers and Legal Practitioners available at Develawpers at https://bit.ly/2YbBKj5